Bladder Stone Removal

 After either procedure, addressing the underlying cause of bladder stones is essential to prevent them from recurring.

-Risks with Bladder removal surgery
+Risks with Bladder Removal Surgery

 Bladder removal surgery (cystectomy) comes with several risks.
 Common risks include: